Balance of Power Between Local and International Partners in Infrastructure and Energy Projects in Latin America

 [t]reaties or international instruments where the Ecuadorian state yields its sovereign jurisdiction to international arbitration entities in disputes involving contracts or trade between the state and natural persons or legal entities cannot be entered into.

-A less extreme example is Mexico’s law on the dispute resolution mechanisms that may be used by foreign investors in the production of hydrocarbons.
+A less extreme example is Mexico’s recent law on the dispute resolution mechanisms that may be used by foreign investors in the production of hydrocarbons.
 Article 21 of the law provides that:

 controversies related to the Exploration and Extraction Contracts ... may be resolved through alternative mechanisms, including arbitration agreements in accordance with the provisions of [Mexico’s Commercial Code], international treaties on arbitration, and dispute resolution to which Mexico is a party.